chxadr/edgeai-orangepi/README.md

 ### SSH Configuration

 Assuming you want to use SSH with the default `orangepi` user through a local network where you (the client) and the Orange Pi (the host) are connected.
-As the `orangepi` user, create the folder `~/.ssh` if not already existing, and create a file `authorized_keys` inside it.
+As the `orangepi` user, create the folder `~/.ssh` if it does not already exist, and create a file `authorized_keys` inside.
 We also need to update access permissions.

 ```
 $ mkdir ~/.ssh && chmod 700 ~/.ssh